Errors related to the restraint system are a common issue for BMW, especially with cars made from 2000 onwards.

-How to replace BMW battery
+How to Replace a BMW Battery

 Use a 10mm wrench to disconnect the negative battery terminal.
 Rest the cable away from the negative battery terminal.

 Disconnect the positive battery terminal.
 Next, disconnect and remove the positive battery cable.
-You will need to lift up the red plastic cover to find the 10 mm nut you need to loosen up.
+You will need to lift the red plastic cover to find the 10 mm nut you need to loosen up.

 Remove the battery bracket.
 The battery is held in place with a bracket on the side and a top bracket.
 First, remove the top bracket by removing two 13 mm bolts indicated by the white arrows shown below.